wsaults/Knowledge-Database/Talks/Micro-Talks/iOS: Path to Prod.md

 - add cocoapods
   - `sudo gem install cocoapods`
   - `pod init`
-  - Add the following to the podfile
+  - Add the following to the podfile and then run `pod install`
 ```
 # Podfile
 platform :ios, '9.0'